-SUCCESS Simple value transfer transactions and successful contract executions.
-For contract calls, the result is available in result.
+SUCCESS Simple value transfer transactions and succesful contract executions.
+For contract calls, the result is available in ret.

 ERROR Failed contract execution.
-The error message can be found in result.
+The error message can be found in ret.

 CREATED Successful contract deployment transaction.
 The created address can be found in contractAddress.